Septh/rollup-plugin-node-externals/README.md

 ## What's new in v9

 This version mainly enhances performance when used in watch mode.
-This was achieved by moving all initialization code out of the `buildStart` hook.
+This was achieved by ensuring that the `buildStart` hook builds the full dependencies list only when necessary.

 ### Breaking changes
 - As initiated with v7, each major update requires at least the **Active LTS** [version of NodeJS](https://github.com/nodejs/Release#release-schedule) at the time of publishing.
 With v9, this means NodeJS v24+ (up from v8's 20+).
-- The `nodeExternals()` factory function is now async.
-This doesn't change usage, as both Rollup and Vite support async factories, and you shouldn't even notice.
-But it breaks the old, deprecated, pointless, Vite compatibility trick.

 See [Github releases](https://github.com/Septh/rollup-plugin-node-externals/releases) for full change log.